 Explore SQL Classes in New YorkMicrosoft Excel is the leading spreadsheet application and data analytics tool.
 With Excel, you can create charts, tables, automate workflow, track budgets and financials, and much more.

-Explore Excel Classes in New YorkData analytics is the process of analyzing raw data in order to draw conclusions.
+Explore Excel Classes in New YorkData analytics is the process of analyzing raw data to draw conclusions.
 Data analytics are used to study all kinds of data, including productivity, production, profit/loss and much more.

 Explore Data Analytics Classes in New YorkSEO is the practice of optimizing your pages and website for search engine ranking.
 With a variety of SEO strategies and techniques, you can boost your websites ranking to start bringing in organic traffic.
 In SEO classes, participants will learn the fundamental ideas of SEO and strategies to succeed in the search engines.